 This is where Finns bring their carpets and rugs to be washed in the sea.
 There is always a scrubbing table and even a mangle to take away the excess water and aid drying.
 This lovely sight is a Finnish tradition which I’ve seen in many places in southern Finland.
 There’s a community spirit as people come together and chat whilst doing their spring cleaning.
 Best of all, the carpets and rugs are safe and no one is worried that they might disappear overnight.

-Wandering along we past an ice cream kiosk doing a steady trade and continued to the sandy beach which is surrounded by trees for those who prefer the shade.
+Wandering along we passed an ice cream kiosk doing a steady trade and continued to the sandy beach which is surrounded by trees for those who prefer the shade.
 The beach has showers and changing rooms and is a lovely spot to relax and soak up the sun for awhile.

 If you have enjoyed reading this post you may also like: